Skip to content

 FTRUMGlobalManager.get().stopResource(uuid, map)

-Method Name Required Meaning Explanation
+Method Name Required Meaning Note

 NetStatusBean.fetchStartTime No Request start time

-NetStatusBean.tcpStartTime No TCP connection time
+NetStatusBean.tcpStartTime No tcp connection time

-NetStatusBean.tcpEndTime No TCP end time
+NetStatusBean.tcpEndTime No tcp end time

-NetStatusBean.dnsStartTime No DNS start time
+NetStatusBean.dnsStartTime No dns start time

-NetStatusBean.dnsEndTime No DNS end time
+NetStatusBean.dnsEndTime No dns end time

 NetStatusBean.responseStartTime No Response start time